jonathanolson/slither/notes/patterns.md

       - kill -SIGSTOP <pid>
       - kill -SIGCONT <pid>
   - Get the ability to semi-manually clear current boards
   -
-  - Embeddings be index-based (we can still reproduce the effects of the maps)
-  - Rule reduction using BinaryPatternSolver-like handling (apply rules)
-    - PatternRule.withRulesApplied with BinaryRuleCollection(!)
-      - WE NEED a "bail out condition" (like, either if FULLY SOLVED, or if when checking redundancy "we reached our pattern")
-      - BinaryRuleCollection.matchXXX( targetFeatureSet, embedding, ruleIndex )
-  -
   - SAT.js (or alternative)
     - Check against https://www.inf.ufpr.br/dpasqualin/d3-dpll/